Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Area of Specialization.
 An Area of Specialization is specific to the B.S. in Education for Elementary (1-6) and Middle School (5-9) programs.
 It fulfills one requirement of the Missouri Department of Elementary and Secondary Education for teacher certification for those programs.
 An Area of Specialization consists of an approved structured 21 hour (minimum) series of courses in an area appropriate for these teachers.
 An Area of Specialization will appear on a student’s transcript.

-Students may not take more than 55 hours in a department toward the 120 hours required for the baccalaureate degree except on the Bachelor of Music, Bachelor of Music Education, Bachelor of Science in Nursing, and the Bachelor of Science in Family and Consumer Sciences Education degrees; the physical education and industrial education majors on the Bachelor of Science in Education degree;
+Students may not take more than 55 hours in a department toward the 120 hours required for the baccalaureate degree except on the Bachelor of Fine Arts with a major in Art or Performing Arts, Bachelor of Music, Bachelor of Music Education, Bachelor of Science in Nursing, and the Bachelor of Science in Family and Consumer Sciences Education degrees; the physical education and industrial education majors on the Bachelor of Science in Education degree; the chemistry major on the Bachelor of Science degree.

 A minor consists of fifteen to twenty-one credit hours, with at least six credit hours, preferably nine or more, at the upper level (300 or above).
-Nine to twelve credit hours are organized in a logical sequence of required credits.
-This core provides general direction for the student’s study, while maintaining a degree of flexibility.
+Nine to twelve credit hours are organized in a logical sequence of require credits.
+This core provides general direction for the student's study while maintaining a degree of flexibility.
 Flexibility is achieved by offering the student a choice from among a group of courses to complete the credits.
 Departments have the responsibility to administer all minors within their unit and to approve appropriate substitutions for students.
 Those units involved in interdepartmental minors perform the same function as departments.
-Courses taken in a minor may ordinarily also be used to fulfill other academic requirements, i.e., majors, University Studies, without reducing the minimum number of hours required for a degree.
+Courses taken in a minor may ordinarily also be used to fulfill other academic requirements, e.g., majors, general education, without reducing the minimum number of hours required for a degree.
 However, no student may declare a major and a minor in the same discipline.

 The integrity of a minor is measured by the degree to which the structure and content meet its objectives and, thereby, serve the student.
 It is also determined by its relationship to the curricular goals and objectives of the department.
 The regular evaluation of a minor to ensure its integrity and the practice of noting it on a student's transcript indicate its importance to the university curriculum.
 The true significance of a disciplinary minor is demonstrated by the extent to which it leads the student to some understanding of that discipline or field of study and to a certain degree of competence with its methods of inquiry.
 The quality of an interdisciplinary or thematic minor is determined by its ability to suggest answers to the questions upon which it is focused.
 In either case, a minor should provide basic insight into a subject that helps further the student's educational goals.